Goa Engineering College: Academic programmes

-The college started in 1967 with undergraduate courses in Mechanical, Civil and Electrical Engineering.
-The Electronics and Telecommunication course was introduced in 1982, Computer Science in 1988, Information Technology in 2001, and Mining in 2011.
-In 2022, a course in Electronics in VLSI was introduced in recognition of the growing semiconductor industry in India.
+The college started in 1967 with undergraduate courses in mechanical, civil, and electrical engineering.
+The electronics and telecommunications course was introduced in 1982, computer science in 1988, information technology in 2001, and mining in 2011.
+In 2022, a course in electronics in VLSI was introduced in recognition of the growing semiconductor industry in India.
 All courses in the college are affiliated to Goa University.

 It currently has eight masters programmes, the duration of each being two years:

 The college is recognized as a research institute under Goa University.
-The affiliation to Ph.D. programs in Civil, Mechanical, Electrical & Electronics, Computer Science & Engineering and Electronics & Telecommunication Engineering are recognized from academic year 2014–15 onwards.
+The affiliation to Ph.D. programs in civil, mechanical, electrical and electronics, computer science and engineering, and electronics and telecommunication engineering are recognized from academic year 2014–15 onwards.

 The college has a memorandum of understanding with IIT Bombay, and many of its faculty go there to pursue Ph.D. degrees.

-The Farmagudi campus also houses National Institute of Technology Goa (NITG) and Indian Institute of Technology Goa (IITG).
+The Farmagudi campus also houses National Institute of Technology Goa and Indian Institute of Technology Goa.

 Accreditation and ranking

-The National Board of Accreditation (NBA) has accredited six branches of the college – the Computer, Mechanical, Civil, Electrical and Electronics, Information Technology, and Electronics and Telecommunications branches.
-This means the academic curriculum and the teaching-learning process is of a good standard, with adequate infrastructure and faculty, acceptable to the All India Council of Technical Education (AICTE).
+The National Board of Accreditation has accredited six branches of the college – the computer, mechanical, civil, electrical and electronics, information technology, and electronics and telecommunications branches.
+This means the academic curriculum and the teaching-learning process is of a good standard, with adequate infrastructure and faculty, acceptable to the All India Council of Technical Education.

 A study conducted in 2006 by the magazine Dataquest India ranked the college at 75th in India.
 In Dataquest's 2011 survey the college was unranked.

-As part of the Golden Jubilee celebrations, it was announced that the college would soon house an Incubation Centre for boosting entrepreneurship on campus.
+As part of the golden jubilee celebrations, it was announced that the college would soon house an incubation centre for boosting entrepreneurship on campus.